Pochetes/Navi-Web-Companion/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 # Navi - AI Web Companion

 Navi is a Google Chrome extension that helps day-to-day users like you and me understand the contents of a website.
-This is supposed to take the HTML elements that generally represents the idea and create a summary out of it!
+This is supposed to take the HTML elements that generally represents the data and create a summary out of it!

 ![Landing-Page-GIF](landing-page/public/GIFs/landing-page-gif.gif)